Frequently Asked Questions

 As a general rule, most DJI drones take about 60 to 90 minutes for full charging.
 The exact number varies based on the drone model and the type of charger in use (either the charging hub or the USB charger).
 And of course, the overall battery health plays a major role too.

-Different drone models come with differently sized batteries.
+Different drone models come with different-sized batteries.
 And the larger the battery capacity of the drone, the longer it’ll take to completely charge it.

 The charging method you use, on the other hand, is completely up to you.
 But the catch is that not every method is recommended.